raduchiriac/robrux/README.md

 Use your favorite package manager to install the dependencies.

-Run `npm run storyboard` to see some of the components in action (but some environment variables might be needed).
+Run `npm run storyboard` to see some of the components in action (some environment variables might be needed).

 ### Development appetite?